This is how one person runs everything

 You've been babysitting your AI

-The models are ready to do real work.
-But the tools around them aren't — so you're stuck managing permissions, fighting setup, and working around limitations instead of just building.
+The models are smart enough to run your whole operation.
+But the tools around them aren't — so you're stuck managing permissions, fighting setup, and working around limitations instead of getting things done.

 Your agent runs on your personal computer, so you either approve every action or let it loose on your files, your credentials, your environment.
 Either way, it's your problem.